OpenVT/openvt.github.io/README.md

 The main site for the OpenVT project is at [openvt.org](https://openvt.org).

-The web page you are currently at is intended to capture more technical progress of the OpenVT project.
+This page ([openvt.github.io](https://openvt.github.io)) is intended to capture more timely technical progress of the OpenVT project.

 ## Background